U.S. creates new agency to lead cyberthreat tracking

 Responsibility for cybersecurity is already spread across the U.S. government, including the National Security Agency, Department of Homeland Security, FBI, and the U.S. military's Cyber Command.

 "Is this going to be effective?
-Is it another reorg(anization)?" said Amit Yoran, president of security firm RSA.
+Is it another reorg(anisation)?" said Amit Yoran, president of security firm RSA.

 Still, Yoran said, the series of high-profile attacks showed that change was needed.
 "We aren't getting the cyber job done," he said.